This in-depth article will compare Roku vs. Firestick to determine what is the best streaming device available.

 Streaming and Picture Quality

-The Firestick and Firestick 4K support Dolby Audio for crystal clear sound.
+The Fire TV and Firestick 4K support Dolby Audio for crystal clear sound.
 The Roku stick also has superb audio features, which support digital stereo over HDMI, DTS Digital Surround and Dolby Audio.

 Amazon provides an accompanying mobile app that features voice search (limited to select countries only), playback controls, easy keyboard entry, and quick access to apps and games.

 On the other hand, you may download the free Roku mobile app so you can use your phone to control your Roku stick, listen with your friends through the private listening feature and also cast your phone’s photos, recorded videos and stored music on your phone to your TV.

 Amazon Prime members can enjoy exclusive access to movies and shows from Amazon Originals using their Firestick not to mention premium cable channels such as Cinemax, HBO, STARZ and SHOWTIME.
 Music streaming is also made easier with Prime Music.
 For paid channels, Firestick users can choose to start with a free trial first before paying monthly or annual subscription fees.

 Roku, on the other hand, claims to provide access to more than 450,000 movies and TV programs from thousands of on-demand streaming services.